Purfview/whisper-standalone-win/README.md

 Don't copy programs to the Windows' folders! [run as Administrator if you did]
 Programs automatically will choose to work on GPU if CUDA is detected.
 For decent transcription use not smaller than `medium` model.
 Guide how to run the command line programs: https://www.youtube.com/watch?v=A3nwRCV-bTU
-Examples how to do batch processing on the multiple files: https://github.com/Purfview/whisper-standalone-win/discussions/29

 ## Standalone Whisper info: